-- b) Describe in detail your musical experience and/ or training since Year 10.
-This could include performances, composition work, recording sessions or anything else that you consider relevant. - c) Give an example of an occasion when you have demonstrated professionalism in your own work or study. - d) Pick an important event in the history of popular music and explain its significance.
+- a) List your practical skills (instruments/voice/ production/software skills etc.) in order of ability and give a clear indication of which one you will audition with. - b) Describe in detail your musical experience and/or training to date. - c) Give an example of an occasion when you have demonstrated professionalism in your own work or study. - d) What are the three most important qualities needed to succeed in the music business and why?